MichTronics/GPPy/README.md

-### GRAPHIC PACKET PYTHON
+### GRAPHIC PACKET PYTHON (GPPy)

-New packet radio software called GP3 i used old GP1.63 as inspiration.
+New packet radio software called GPPy i used old GP1.63 as inspiration.
 This version is maked in python and use de kiss3 (https://github.com/python-aprs/kiss3) and ax253 library (https://github.com/python-aprs/ax253) from Greg Albrecht W2GMD and
 Masen Furer KF7HVM.